Asim Đulović: Early career

 Đulović began his basketball development in his hometown of Novi Pazar before joining the youth system of Mega Basket.
 He was part of the Mega cadet team that won the Serbian Championship in 2022, where he was named the Most Valuable Player (MVP) of the Final Tournament.
 That same year, he also won the Junior ABA League with Mega Basket.

 He participated in two editions of the Euroleague Basketball Next Generation Tournament with Mega Basket.
 In the 2021–22 season, Mega won the tournament, with Đulović averaging 14 points and 4.3 rebounds per game.
 In the 2022–23 season, he averaged 15 points and 3.9 rebounds per game.

 Professional career

 Đulović made his professional debut during the 2022–23 season, joining OKK Beograd in the Basketball League of Serbia at the age of 17.
 In the 2024–25 season, he was selected to the league’s mid-season Best Five.
 He finished the season averaging 18.2 points, 6.5 rebounds, and 2.6 assists in 27.8 minutes per game.

 On 29 April 2025, Đulović declared for the 2025 NBA draft.
+On 6 April 2026, Ðulović committed to play for Butler University.